 Supreme Court preserves abortion drug approval as legal case plays out

-The court’s decision averts the loss of access to a widely used abortion drug, preserving access to abortion care for millions of Americans
+The court’s decision averts the loss of a widely used abortion drug, preserving access to abortion care for millions of Americans

-The US Supreme Court has preserved access to a widely used abortion drug while legal challenges against mifepristone’s government approval continue.
+The US Supreme Court has preserved access to a widely used abortion drug while legal challenges against mifepristone’s government approval continue, marking the court’s first major decision on abortion rights in the year after a constitutional right to abortion care was revoked.

-The decision from the nation’s high court on 21 April preserves the US Food and Drug Administration’s approval of the drug, which is used in more than half of all abortions in the US, after a federal judge in Texas struck it down in a ruling that would have profound and potentially dangerous consequences for millions of Americans.
+The decision from the nation’s high court on 21 April will maintain the US Food and Drug Administration’s approval of the drug, which is used in more than half of all abortions in the US, after a federal judge in Texas struck it down in a ruling that would have profound and potentially dangerous consequences for millions of Americans if allowed to go into effect.

 Mifepristone will remain legal and accessible, with the FDA’s approval intact.
-Thhe case now returns to the Fifth Circuit Court of Appeals in Louisiana, where both parties will have a chance to file briefs.
+The case now returns to the Fifth Circuit Court of Appeals in Louisiana, where both parties will have a chance to file briefs.
 The case will be argued before a three-judge panel on 17 May.

 Conservative Justices Samuel Alito and Clarence Thomas dissented.

-Abortion providers and abortion rights advocates feared that a ruling that preserves a decision from US District Judge Matthew Kacsmaryk in Texas would effectively allow a single judge, with a history of anti-abortion activism, to determine reproductive healthcare decisions for millions of Americans, and not just in states where abortion already faces severe restrictions but in states where access to acre is legally protected.
+Abortion providers and abortion rights advocates feared that a ruling that preserves a decision from US District Judge Matthew Kacsmaryk in Texas would effectively allow a single judge, with a history of anti-abortion activism, to determine reproductive healthcare decisions for millions of Americans – not only in states where abortion already faces severe restrictions but also in states where access to care is legally protected.

 A ruling that strip’s the FDA’s regulatory authority could also invite similar activist- and partisan-driven challenges to other drugs at the centre of right-wing attacks, including Covid-19 vaccines, birth control, HIV medication and hormones and other drugs used for gender-affirming healthcare.